microsoft/nni/docs/NNICTLDOC.md

   * Description

-    Describe the current version of nni installed.
+    Describe the current version of NNI installed.

   * Usage